wandb/wandb/CONTRIBUTING.md

 We currently have 8 categories of test coverage:

-1. project: main coverage numbers, i dont think it can drop by more than a few percent or you will get a failure
+1. `project`: main coverage numbers, I dont think it can drop by more than a few percent or you will get a failure
-2. patch/tests: must be 100%, if you are writing code for tests, it needs to be executed, if you are planning for the future, comment out your lines
+2. `patch/tests`: must be 100%, if you are writing code for tests, it needs to be executed, if you are planning for the future, comment out your lines
-3. patch/tests-utils: tests/conftest.py and supporting fixtures at tests/utils/, no coverage requirements
+3. `patch/tests-utils`: tests/conftest.py and supporting fixtures at tests/utils/, no coverage requirements
-4. patch/sdk: anything that matches `wandb/sdk/*.py` (so top level sdk files).
+4. `patch/sdk`: anything that matches `wandb/sdk/*.py` (so top level sdk files).
 These have lots of ways to test, so it should be high coverage. currently target is ~80% (but it is dynamic)
-5. patch/sdk-internal: should be covered very high target is around 80% (also dynamic)
+5. `patch/sdk-internal`: should be covered very high target is around 80% (also dynamic)
-6. patch/sdk-other: will be a catch all for other stuff in wandb/sdk/ target around 75% (dynamic)
+6. `patch/sdk-other`: will be a catch all for other stuff in `wandb/sdk/` target around 75% (dynamic)
-7. patch/apis: we have no good fixtures for this, so until we do, this will get a waiver
+7. `patch/apis`: we have no good fixtures for this, so until we do, this will get a waiver
-8. patch/other: everything else, we have lots of stuff that isnt easy to test, so it is in this category, currently the requirement is ~60%
+8. `patch/other`: everything else, we have lots of stuff that isnt easy to test, so it is in this category, currently the requirement is ~60%

 ### Test parallelism